OpenID for European Digital Identity: An architectural analysis of user-centric identity management: A paradigm shift that never was

 \subsection{Privacy}

-The increase in \emph{privacy} in decentralized models is due to the principal's ability to ``\emph{directly} present identity information to the relying parties,'' who ``can receive and validate presented credentials without {[}either the principal or the verifier{]} directly interacting with the issuer'' {[}\citeproc{ref-openid:trustmodel}{62}{]}.
-The authors of the white paper claim that this `most notable feature' -- which they say mimics physical credentials\footnote{OpenID's analogy -- that their trust model mimics physical credentials -- does not hold well under further scrutiny.
+The increase in \emph{privacy} claimed by OpenID is supposedly due to the principal's ability to ``\emph{directly} present identity information to the relying parties,'' who can ``receive and validate presented credentials without {[}either the principal or the verifier{]} directly interacting with the issuer'' {[}\citeproc{ref-openid:trustmodel}{61}{]}.
+In their white paper, they say this `most notable feature' mimics physical credentials\footnote{OpenID's analogy -- that their trust model mimics physical credentials -- does not hold well under further scrutiny.
 While, at first sight, a physical credential (e.g., a driver's license) might seem to contain everything a verifier (e.g., a police officer) needs to know, this is not the case.
 It does not merely lists assertions (e.g., name, allowed type of vehicles), but -- similar to a digital credential -- it also contains different kinds of \textbf{attestation information}.
 It provides information about the \emph{authentication context} (e.g., registration number, dates of issuance and expiry), as well as verification material for \emph{holder binding} (e.g., a picture, indication of sex and age) and \emph{issuer binding} (e.g., a signature, holographic mark, and other anti-fraud features).
-In practice, it is true that verifiers often merely compare the holder binding with the person in front of them, perhaps glance at easy-to-check context details (e.g., expiry date), and rely on a general feeling of how such a document should look like.
+In practice, it is true that verifiers often merely compare the holder binding with the person in front of them, perhaps glance at some quick-to-check context details (e.g., expiry date), and rely on a general feeling of what such a document should look like.
 To warrant any real assurance in the claims, however, each of these factors needs to be thoroughly verified.
 In particular, all aspects of the issuer binding need to be checked, which requires up to date knowledge about the details involved; and the same goes for the authentication context.
-Especially the latter will, at least in case of licenses, typically include an interaction between verifier and issuer, e.g., to make sure a credential with that specific registration number actually exists.} -- preserves the principal's privacy, ``since {[}issuers{]} no longer know what activity {[}principals{]} are performing at which relying party'' {[}\citeproc{ref-openid:trustmodel}{62}{]}.
-In particular, they state that ``scenarios where the {[}issuer{]} has no legitimate reason to know which {[}relying party{]} the user wants to access resources from and when they do so,'' are not achievable with (other) federated flows {[}\citeproc{ref-openid:trustmodel}{62}{]}.\footnote{Note that this concern also holds in the other direction: information about the issuer, included in a credential, might reveal information about the subject or holder to the verifier.
-This is in particular the case when an issuer provides only one type of credential, and/or is the only issuer providing such credentials.
+Especially the latter will, at least in case of licenses, typically include an interaction between verifier and issuer (e.g., whether the license's registration number actually exists, and has not recently been revoked by a judge).}, since ``{[}issuers{]} no longer know what activity {[}principals{]} are performing at which relying party'' {[}\citeproc{ref-openid:trustmodel}{61}{]}.
+In particular, they claim that ``scenarios where the {[}issuer{]} has no legitimate reason to know which {[}relying party{]} the user wants to access resources from and when they do so'' are not achievable with (other) federated flows {[}\citeproc{ref-openid:trustmodel}{61}{]}.\footnote{Note that this concern also holds in the other direction: information about the issuer, included in a credential, might reveal information about the subject or holder to the verifier.
+This is especially the case when an issuer provides only one type of credentials, and/or is the only issuer providing such credentials.
 Privacy in this direction is much harder to achieve.
-The implicitly revealed knowledge might partially be reduced by grouping multiple of issuer together -- possibly even using shared key materials {[}\citeproc{ref-openid:vci}{13}{]}.
-However, since the issuer is the root of trust for the verifier, this mitigation might lead to dilution of trust in the ecosystem {[}\citeproc{ref-openid:security}{47}{]}}
+The implicitly revealed knowledge might partially be reduced by grouping multiple issuers together -- possibly even using shared key materials {[}\citeproc{ref-openid:vci}{14}{]}.
+However, since the issuer is the root of trust for the verifier, this mitigation might lead to dilution of trust in the ecosystem {[}\citeproc{ref-openid:security}{46}{]}.}